DiamondLightSource/mx_bluesky/docs/developer/serial-crystallography-on-i24/project-planning/roadmap.rst

    - Close to being completed (see issue #44)

 2. Refactor and fix the logger.
-3. Use callbacks for file IO eg. to write parameter and map files.
+3. Use callbacks for file IO, eg. to write parameter and map files, nexus writer and ispyb deposition.
 4. Solution for enabling users to run mx-bluesky instead of old scripts: blocked by permission issues.

    - This should also allow us to stop using the Pilatus to make directories during an Eiger collection.